March 30, 1874

 Macon Weekly Telegraph

-LETTER FROM HELL TO EDWARD A. ADAMSON
+LETTER FROM HELL TO EDWARD A. ADAMSONDo you have anything to add about Mr. Edward Alexander Adamson?

 Mysterious Document Smacks of Advertising and a Clever Conception.